What are the requirements for MD license renewal in PA for 2022?

 Yes.
 A licensee who holds this license only needs to fulfill the child abuse recognition and reporting requirement as well as the pain management, identification of addiction and practice of prescribing or dispensing of opioids requirement.

-The Pennsylvania Medical Society has a tutorial on renewing your medical license, available here.
+The Pennsylvania Medical Society has a more in-depth FAQ on renewing your medical license, available here.
 (You will need to log in to your Pennsylvania Medical Society account)